hstatsep-js/sep11-freedom-project/tool/learning-log.md

 12/04/2023:
 I am building another button that makes another horse noise when clicked, it's saying it isn't defined right now though, don't know the issue

+1/4/2024

+the buttons work, but they play the same sound, I don't know why.

 <!--
 * Links you used today (websites, videos, etc)